-An abnormal gene you inherit from your parents causes Gilbert's syndrome.
-The gene normally controls an enzyme that helps break down bilirubin in your liver.
+Gilbert syndrome is caused by a modified gene you inherit from your parents.
+This gene usually controls an enzyme that helps break down bilirubin in your liver.
 When you have an ineffective gene, your blood contains excess amounts of bilirubin because your body doesn't produce enough of the enzyme.

 How the body processes bilirubin

 Bilirubin is a yellowish pigment made when your body breaks down old red blood cells.
 Bilirubin travels through your bloodstream to the liver, where the enzyme breaks down the pigment and removes it from the bloodstream.

 The bilirubin passes from the liver into the intestines with bile.
 It's then excreted in stool.
 A small amount of bilirubin remains in the blood.

-How the abnormal gene is passed through families
+How the modified gene is passed through families

-The abnormal gene that causes Gilbert's syndrome is common.
+The modified gene that causes Gilbert syndrome is common.
 Many people carry one copy of this gene.
-In most cases, two abnormal copies are needed to cause Gilbert's syndrome.
+In most cases, two modified copies are needed to cause Gilbert syndrome.

-Although it's present from birth, Gilbert's syndrome usually isn't noticed until puberty or later, since bilirubin production increases during puberty.
-You have an increased risk of Gilbert's syndrome if:
+Although it's present from birth, Gilbert syndrome usually isn't noticed until puberty or later, since bilirubin production increases during puberty.
+You have an increased risk of Gilbert syndrome if:

 - Both your parents carry the modified gene that causes the disorder

 - You're male

-The low level of the bilirubin-processing enzyme that causes Gilbert's syndrome may also increase the side effects of certain medications, since this enzyme plays a role in helping clear these medications from your body.
+The low level of the bilirubin-processing enzyme that causes Gilbert syndrome may also increase the side effects of certain medications, since this enzyme plays a role in helping clear these medications from your body.

 These medications include: